 COMM 510.
 Internship in Communication.
 (Maximum 15).
-This course is designed to encourage interdisciplinary and interprofessional communication experience.
-The internship hours may not be credited toward the thirty basic hours in communication.
+This course is designed to encourage interdisciplinary and interprofessional communicative experience.
+The internship hours may not be credited toward the thirty basic hours in the communication graduate program.
+The student must submit a proposal to his or her adviser and/or committee members two weeks prior to registration.